Repurposing Your Inner Critic

 • What else would you add?

 Madge is coming back from vacation soon, and then we’ll begin our next phase.
 I’m sure she’ll fall into her old patterns; I’m sure I’ll default to mine.
 But I know with time and intention, I will find a healthier way of living with this newly repurposed part of myself.
-May the same be true for you.

 Previous